41ison/FWER/README.md

 This repository contains the code for visualizing the concepts of multiple hypothesis testing and the correction methods for controlling the type I error rate.
 The code generates plots for the family-wise error rate (FWER) and Bonferroni correction.
 If you want to learn more about the concepts of multiple hypothesis testing and the correction methods, please check the [Comparing samples—part II from Nature Methods](https://www.nature.com/articles/nmeth.2900).

-Libraries we need to create the FWER distribution and Bonferroni _p-values_
+Libraries we need to create the FWER distribution and Bonferroni _p-values_.
 ```r
 library(tidyverse)
 library(ggtext)